-The discovery most shocking to me, since the start of this Page, has been the size of the libertarian movement in this nation.
+The discovery most shocking to me during the past year has been the size of the libertarian movement in this nation.
 As a member of the far left, I see the potential for good within government.
 Libertarians do not see this and generally believe in only enough government necessary to secure order and property rights.
 Government, from a democratic point of view, should be the voice of the people, libertarians see government as the tyranny of the majority against the minority.

 My personal view, along with many others on the left, is that government, contrary to our democratic aspirations, is largely under the control of the wealthy elite.
 This overweight of power exercised by the wealthy elite, I had always assumed, would be anathema to the broad mass of Americans which are not members of the wealthy elite.
 Within the libertarian movement, however, this is not the case.
 The libertarian movement is an effort to restrain democratic forces.
 While libertarians want freedom in all areas of life, they are particularly protective of property rights.
 Democratic efforts to spread the wealth are resisted by the libertarian minded, who fail to recognize, or have little regard, for the reality that it is the system of people which enables wealth accumulation.
 All people, from across the classes, have participated in wealth creation, even the unemployed participate as they exert downward pressure on wages which benefits the private commercial sector, at least in the short run.